-Join us on a 8 day Journeys of Paul in Greece, starting at $2998* from New York, NY departing on dates below.
+Join us on an 8-day Journeys of Paul in Greece tour, starting at $2998* from New York, NY, departing on the dates below.
 Visit places such as Athens, Corinth, Delphi, Thessaloniki, Philippi, and much more!

 March 20, 2022

 October 2 and 30, 2022

 - First Class Hotels